4th Pennsylvania Infantry Regiment: Formation

-The 4th Pennsylvania Infantry Regiment was formed from the 1st Regiment of the 2nd Brigade of the 2nd Division of the Pennsylvania State Militia, which was organized under the Militia Act of 1858.
+The 4th Pennsylvania Infantry Regiment was formed from the 1st Regiment of the 2nd Brigade of the 2nd Division of the Pennsylvania State Militia, organized under the Militia Act of 1858.
 The militia unit included six companies based in Norristown, Pennsylvania.
-President Abraham Lincoln's called for 75,000 men to serve in the army for three months after Confederate forces began the American Civil War by firing on Fort Sumter, and in response a mass meeting was held at the Odd Fellows Hall in Norristown on April 16.
+President Abraham Lincoln called for 75,000 men to serve in the army for three months after Confederate forces began the American Civil War by firing on Fort Sumter, and in response a mass meeting was held at the Odd Fellows Hall in Norristown on April 16.
 To encourage enlistment, resolutions promising assistance to the families of men who volunteered were passed.
 The officers of the militia regiment offered their services the next day to state Governor Andrew Gregg Curtin, who stipulated that the regiment report to the state capital of Harrisburg in four days.

 The officers of the militia regiment began enlisting recruits, and by the time the regiment was mustered in on April 20, about 600 men from Montgomery County had joined.
 Popular enthusiasm for the war meant that there was no shortage of volunteers.
 After being presented with flags sewn by women of the town and given a send-off from the population, the Norristown companies moved to Harrisburg by rail and entered Camp Curtin the same day.
 The officers of the regiment initially planned to remain there until the regiment could be strengthened to the required ten companies from Montgomery County recruits, but due to the urgent need of the state for units they were ordered to form the 4th Pennsylvania with the addition of companies that had arrived in Camp Curtin from other counties.
 With this order, the regiment became a volunteer unit in federal service, and its men held an election to confirm the militia officers in their positions.
 John F. Hartranft remained colonel, Edward Schall lieutenant colonel, and Edwin Schall major.
 When it was mustered in on that day, the regiment numbered 39 officers and 756 men.